-The custom properties you defined in the Advanced properties table are automatically taken into account by the transient clusters at runtime.
+The custom properties you defined in the Advanced properties table are automatically taken into account by the job clusters at runtime.

-the number of workers to be used by your transient cluster.
+define the number of workers to be used by your job cluster.

 According to the Databricks documentation, autoscaling works best with Databricks runtime versions 3.0 or onwards.

 - If you clear this check box, autoscaling is deactivated.
-Then define the number of workers a transient cluster is expected to have.
+Then define the number of workers a job cluster is expected to have.
 This number does not include the Spark driver node.

 and Driver node type: